 Extra credit.
-RUSS program at McGill offers plenty of opportunities for extracurricular activities (Conversation Club, Movie Nights, Help Desk, Russian Evening), which also allow to earn extra credit.
-All relevant information, including the schedule, will posted on MyCourses, pending funding approval.
-Please check for updates on myCourses.
+RUSS program at McGill offers plenty of excellent opportunities for extracurricular activities (Conversation Club, Movie Nights, Help Desk, Russian Evening), which also allow to earn extra credit.
+All relevant information, including the schedule, will be posted on myCourses.